mattdesl/canvas-sketch-util/docs/geometry.md

 ### `newLines = clipPolylinesToBox(lines, box, border = false, closeLines = true)`

-Clips the 2D `lines` list (each containing an array of 2D coordinates) to a 2D bounding box, defined by `[ minX, minY, maxX, maxY ]`.
+Clips the 2D `lines` list (each containing an array of 2D coordinates) to a 2D bounding box, defined by `[ minX, minY, maxX, maxY ]` or `[ [ minX, minY ], [ maxX, maxY ] ]`.
 If you specify `border` as true, you will end up with a border line around the clipped bounding box.
 If you specify `closeLines` as false, paths will not be closed by default, i.e. you will have to close them during rendering.

 The return value, `newLines`, is a new list of polylines that has been clipped.